Markjmjr/DuffedUIv9/README.md

 ## Changelog
 Date | Change
 --- | ---
+2020-08-06 | UI initialized
-2020-08-06 | Update .toc-files to match the new UI and Game version 2020-08-06 | UI initialized
+Update .toc-files to match the new UI and Game version Update Changelog with new informations
 2020-08-06 | Repository initialized